cgalmenartest/node/INSTALL.md

 #### If hosting on an off-line server

-Retrieve Midas from GitHub as above on an online pc.
+Retrieve OpenOpps from GitHub as above on an online pc.
 Install NPM modules as directed.
 Copy to offline server your local npm_modules directory (in project home) as well as the contents of the directory found in Users/YOUR_USER_NAME/AppData/Roaming/npm to corresponding locations on offline-server.

-#### Starting Midas
+#### Starting OpenOpps

-Navigate to Midas directory via windows cmd.exe prompt
+Navigate to OpenOpps directory via windows cmd.exe prompt

 Enter the following commands